Suninuniverse/sun-lab/join-us.md

 - Undergraduate students

 ## How to apply
-Please email:

-1) CV
-2) brief statement of interests
-3) 1–2 representative papers / GitHub / preprint
+Please email your CV to jsun41@utk.edu